 and rate it in the recipe card below!

 - ¼ cup hot water

-- 2 tbsp instant coffee granules (you can use decaf)
+- 2 tablespoons instant coffee granules (you can use decaf)

 - ¾ cup Nonni's Ciocolatti Biscotti, crumbled

 - Add coffee granules to hot water and stir to dissolve.
 Let cool completely.